UlysseM/GSBOT/plugins/wolfram/README.md

 # Configuration

-Make sure to include the following under the plugins: { section of your config.js
+Make sure to include the following under the plugins_conf: { section of your config.js

-    wolfram: {
+    "wolfram": {
-        wa: {
+        "wa": {
-            url : 'path/to/wolfram.php?q='
+            "url" : "path/to/wolfram.php?q="
         }
     }